 Source: End of Key Stage and internal (SPAG – note which data we have)

-Is there any difference between the outcomes for Boys and Girls?
+Is there any difference between the outcomes for Boys and Girl in 2016?

 In KS1 – Girls significantly outperformed boys in all areas but still need to raise their levels of attainment